fabiana001/paysim_analysis/README.md

 #### Tomek Links
 Undersampling through Tomek links [[4](https://ieeexplore.ieee.org/document/4309452)] consists into removing the instances of the majority class in the way to increases the space between the two classes, facilitating the classification process.

-In our case, Tomek Links Undersampling is able to remove only 1000 of data records.
+In our case, Tomek Links Undersampling removes only 1000 of data records.

 The figure below shows a visual representation of the input dataset.
 The image plots all frauds, and a sample of 8.000 data points of the majority class.
 The 2D representation is obtained applying TSNE ( t-Distributed Stochastic Neighbor Embedding).